Which city is cheaper, Venice or Barcelona?

 Barcelona has a great public transit system.
 There's a metro, bus, and tram system that navigates the city.

-With a huge network, the transit system in Venice can get you around easily.
+Public transit in Venice is top-notch.
 There is a comprehensive boat and ferry system that includes aporettos, alilagunas, private water taxis, gondolas, and traghettos.

 Barcelona and Venice both are comparable when exploring on foot.